The Lafforgue variety and irreducibility of induced representations: Introduction

-If $A$ is regular and $R$ is a locally free $A$-module, we have a concrete description of this stratification.
-Fixing a central character $\chi:A\rightarrow k$, a simple $R$-module with central character $\chi$ corresponds to an $R_{\chi}=R\otimes_{A,\chi}k$-module.
+If $A$ is regular over a field $k$ of characteristic 0 and $R$ is also a locally free $A$-module, we have another concrete description of the stratification.
+Fixing a central character $\chi:A\rightarrow k$, a simple $R$-module with central character $\chi$ corresponds to an $R_{\chi}=\left(R\otimes_{A,\chi}k\right)$-module.
 We can then describe the stratification by studying the rank of the Jacobson radical of $R_{\chi}$.

 We mainly apply this result to the open dense stratum $X_0$.
 We define a notion of a \textit{generalized discriminant} $d_{R/A}$, which is a principal ideal of $A$, with the property that the complement of its zero set in $\Spec A$ is $X_0$.